 So, what do we do?
-With the sin convention that I have taken that theta 2 dot is counter clockwise positive while S dot is positive to the right, I must write S dot is equal to minus the distance P C times theta 2 dot has to be this is the relation, this is what the point C stands for.
+With the sign convention that I have taken, that theta 2 dot is counter clockwise positive, while S dot is positive to the right, I must write S dot is equal to minus the distance PC times theta 2 dot has to be this is the relation, this is what the point C stands for.
 The velocity at that point belonging to the link 2 is same as the velocity of the slider.
-So, in other words, this is nothing, but velocity of G 2 and this is also equal to then, velocity of G4 which is also S dot.
-So, this is the idea.
+So, in other words, this is nothing but velocity of G 2 and this is also equal to then, velocity of G 4 which is also S dot, so this is the idea.

-Now, we have to find out P C. To do that, we look at triangle PCA.
-So, you can that easily find out PCA and use the sin rule.
-You can see that 1 2 divided by this angle.
-Now what is this angle?
-Remember that this is theta 3.
-So, that angle that link 3 makes with the x axis or the horizontal axis is theta 3.
-So therefore, this angle must be 90 degree minus theta 3.

-And that should also be equal to then this angle.
-So, therefore, 12 divided by sin 90 degree minus theta 3, must be equal to PC, PC is this distance this arm of the triangle divided by the sin of the angle opposite to it.
-So, this is the angle, which you can very easily relate as theta 2 minus theta 3, how?
-This angle is theta 2, this angle is theta 2.
-So, therefore, this angle is 90 degree minus theta 2.
+Now, we have to find out PC.
+To do that, we look at triangle PCA.
+So, you can very easily find out PCA and use the sine rule.
+You can see that 12 divided by this angle, now what is this angle?
+Remember that this is theta 3, so the angle that length 3 makes with the x axis of the horizontal axis is theta 3.
+So, therefore, this angle must be 90 degree minus theta 3 and that should also be equal to then this angle.
+So, therefore, 12 divided by sine 90 degree minus theta 3, must be equal to PC, PC is this distance, this arm of the triangle divided by the sin of the angle opposite to it.
+So, this is the angle, which you can very easily relate as theta 2 minus theta 3.
+How this angle is theta 2?
+This angle is theta 2; so therefore, this angle is 90 degree minus theta 2.

 So, this angle is 90 degree, so theta 2 minus 90 degree.
-So, this angle will be theta 2 minus 90 degree, and if I call this angle as phi which I want to determine, then you can very easily see that phi must be equal to theta 2 minus theta 3.
-So that is what I have written out.
-So, from this, I can solve for PC is 1 2 sin theta 2 minus theta 3 divided by cosine theta 3.

-Now, there is 1 point to be noted here, I have drawn the mechanism as certain configuration and for that this is the calculation.
-If the mechanism is in a different configuration, there the procedure remains the same; the procedure will remain the same, the relations might change or the triangle might appear in a different manner and finding out these angles might be slightly different.
-So, this angles my turn out be slightly different, but the basic approach remains the same.

-So, we are going to look out such a will going to find out such a triangle and we can relate, we can find out this distance PC geometrically, so that is our objective.
-So, we are finding out PC by geometry, the distance PC by geometry.
+So, this angle, so that will be theta to minus 90 degree and if I call this angle as phi, which I want to determine, then you can very easily see that phi must be equal to theta 2 minus theta 3, so that is what I have written out.
+So, from this I can solve for PC as 1 2 sine theta 2 minus theta 3 divided by cosine theta 3.
+Now, there is 1 point to be noted here, I have drawn the mechanism in a certain configuration and for that this is the calculation.
+If the mechanism is in a different configuration, then the procedure remains the same; the procedure will remain the same, the relations might change or the triangle might appear in a different manner and finding out these angles might be slightly different.
+So, these angles might turn out to be slightly different, but the basic approach remains the same.
+So, we are going to look at such it will going to find such a triangle and we can relate, we can find out this distance PC geometrically.

-So therefore, if I substitute this expression; then S dot is equal to minus of this expression this PC times theta 2 dot.
+So, that is our objective, so we are finding out PC by geometry, the distance PC by geometry.
+So, therefore, if I substitute this expression, then S dot is equal to minus of this expression, this PC time's theta 2 dot.
 So, we have found the relation between S dot and theta 2 dot.